Thousands have lived without love, not one without water.

 Do you know the words that make the hidden door open?
 Can you speak my secret name and fix me?
 I have no heart, I have no brain Lord I have no courage Can you get me home again?
-Could never be heaven without you Could never be heaven without you Never be heaven without you
+Could never be heaven without you Could never be heaven without you Never be heaven without you.

 Brand New, "Could Never Be Heaven"

-There's a couple living on the other side of my window - my mirror and pillow; my life goes on reflecting in billows.
+There's a couple living on the other side of my window - my mirror and pillow as my life goes on reflecting in billows.
 My green hair, in reality, I'm not as young - auburn leaves shiver in the soft fingers of the wind.
 Alondra and Estéfano are my daily coffee and bread.
 I yearn to be flesh, to have fingers instead of stale branches.
-I would like to have blood, instead of sap.
+I would love to have blood, instead of sap.
 This is my fate though.
 Why should I complain about that which was chosen by El Elyon for me: my cross in life - who am I to not carry it?

 1 The Bleeding Jacaranda